-The standard books in all the schools then was a series by E. V. Gatenby with short chapters and questions at the end of each.
-For various reasons, we kept reading the same book for at least a couple of years and as the English teacher changed in mid year because the previous one moved, we started from the beginning.
+The standard books in all the schools then were a series by E. V. Gatenby with short chapters and questions at the end of each.
+For various reasons, we kept reading the same book for at least a couple of years and as the English teacher changed in mid-year because the previous one moved, we started from the beginning.
 To this day, I remember “The Browns went to the seaside for their summer holiday.
 The train was full, but they all found seats.”
 Needless to say, I did not learn much English in high school.

-My command of the language was still rather limited, so I compensated by imagining how various conversations may go during the day and figured out how I might respond.
+My command of English was still rather limited.
+So I compensated by imagining how various conversations may go during the day and figured out how I might respond.
 I more or less memorized my future conversations for the day!
-My use of the language, with all its faults, was based on patterns, rules, and how I perceived others’ expectations for response.
+My use of the language, with all its faults, was based on patterns, rules, and how I perceived others’ expectations for a response.
 I noticed some improvements though, I could go to a coffee shop and order coffee and something to eat, and even got what I ordered!

 The long-winded introduction was to make a point that learning a new language is a long and tedious process, filled with mistakes, recoveries, laughter, embarrassment, with a steep learning curve.
-Over the years, after spending a couple of years in the US studying for my MBA and then later permanently moving here allowed me to improve my skill in spoken and written English.
+Over the years, after spending a couple of years in the US studying for my MBA, and then later permanently moving here allowed me to improve my skills in spoken and written English.
 For many years now, I have been writing without “translating” as I used to do in my early days of learning the language.

 For many beginning photographers the first few additions to their photographic vocabulary are “beautiful,” “nice,” “cute,” “amazing,” “lovely,” and the like.
 They generally try to find something they consider “beautiful” and photograph it to record that.
 The expected response to this is of course “beautiful.”
-This is very similar to the stage in my learning English when I first went to London, everything planned according to others’ expectations.
+This is very similar to the stage in my learning English when I first went to London, everything was planned according to others’ expectations.

-I will highly recommend this to anyone really interested in photography for with limited vocabulary and syntax you can only say so much.
+I will highly recommend this to anyone interested in photography.
+With limited vocabulary and syntax, you can only say so much.
 And, just as you would not read a book more than once, maybe twice, there is not much to gain from looking at the same or similar photographs all the time.
-Get outside of your usual genre, if you are a nature photographer, look at some street photography; or the other way around.
-There are more similarities than you think among various genres of photography.
+Get outside of your usual genre, if you are a nature photographer, look at some street photography, or the other way around.
+There are more similarities than you think of various genres of photography.

 Verbalizing the visual sounds like an anathema to many, especially doing so outside the rules and expectations of the others, like I used to do with English conversations.
-Actually the rules about photography should be considered anathema for they are neither the language of photography nor do they lead to higher levels of creativity and expertise.
-For instance, one of the oft heard rules is the dreaded “rule of thirds”.
+The rules about photography should be considered anathema for they are neither the language of photography nor do they lead to higher levels of creativity and expertise.
+For instance, one of the oft-heard rules is the dreaded “rule of thirds.”
 Most people who preach this rule may not even know the reason for it but will use it and want you to do the same.
 Besides, how does one explain masterful photographs by great photographers who do not give a hoot about the rule of thirds?